 Expressing and Storing Breast Milk

-Women express and store breast milk for many reasons, preparing for a night out, returning to work and illness, to a name a few.
+Women express and store breast milk for many reasons, including preparing for a night out, returning to work and illness.
 During the early days of feeding is when your body is producing excess quantities of milk and many women take the opportunity of expressing and storing at this time.
 Here are some tips.

 - Wash your hands before expressing.